-Under Penal Code 459 PC, burglary in California is defined as the act of entering any commercial or residential structure or locked vehicle with the intent to commit theft or any felony once inside.
-Burglary of a commercial structure carries a penalty of up to 3 years in jail.
+In California Penal Code 459 PC, burglary is defined as the act of entering any commercial or residential structure or locked vehicle with the intent to commit grand theft, petty theft or any felony.
+Burglary of a commercial structure and auto burglary a penalty of up to 3 years in jail.
 Burglary of a residence is punished by up to 6 years in jail or prison.

 The crime of burglary is complete once the person enters the structure with criminal intent, even if the intended crime is never actually accomplished.

 PC 459 states that “every person who enters any house, room, apartment, tenement, shop, warehouse, store, mill, barn, stable, outhouse or other building, tent, vessel…with intent to commit grand or petit larceny or any felony is guilty of burglary.”1

 First vs Second Degree

 California burglary law is divided into “first-degree” and second-degree.”
 First-degree is burglary of a residence.
 Second-degree is the burglary of any other type of structure (including stores and businesses).2

 Burglary is distinct from California’s shoplifting law in Penal Code 459.5 PC, which was created by the voter initiative Proposition 47 in 2014.
 Shoplifting occurs when a person enters an open business, with the intent to steal merchandise worth nine hundred fifty dollars ($950) or less.3

 Here are some examples of behavior that could lead to PC 459 charges in California:

 - Breaking into a house while the owners are not home with the intent to steal electronics and jewelry;

 - Entering a woman’s unlocked apartment with the intent to rape her in the bedroom; and